pankajb64/wf_attacks_evaluation/README.md

 # wf_attacks_evaluation

 Evaluation of the different methodologies for Machine-Learning based Website Fingerprinting Attacks on the Tor Browser.
-Independent Study under Prof Amir Houmansar at The Secure, Private Internet Group (SPIN), University of Massacusetts, Amherst.
+Independent Study under Prof Amir Houmansadr at The Secure, Private Internet Group (SPIN), University of Massacusetts, Amherst.

 # References -